brodyd795/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 56: July 18, 2019

+**Today's Progress**: Updated styling of my course website

+**Thoughts**: Made some pretty simple styling changes to the course website, but then again, they were simple.
+If I were to restart the HTML and CSS of the project, I'd do things completely differently, probably with Bootstrap.
+Given that I designed the site while I was learning the very basics of HTML/CSS, the site is not responsive in the least, so this is something I might fix someday when I have some spare time.
+However, the purpose of the site doesn't necessitate responsiveness (though it'd be nice), since my students will be using the site in a laboratory setting using predictable computers and browsers.
+Always keeping the usage in mind!

+**Link to work**: http://brody.linguatorium.com/ and https://github.com/brodyd795/ling120-course-website

 ### Day 55: July 17, 2019

 **Today's Progress**: Pre-filled dropdown field, trimmed whitespace from user input, cleaned code